 Strategy 2: Farmer’s Markets

-Sometimes dipping your toes in a business idea makes better sense.
-First, it gives you the opportunity to see if “starting a coffee business” is what you really want to do (this could also include a coffee roasting business).
+Sometimes dipping your toes in a coffee business makes better sense.
+First, it gives you the opportunity to see if “starting a full-time coffee business” is what you really want to do (this could also include a coffee roasting business).

-One of the low cost and low barrier ways to do this is through your local farmer markets.
+One of the low cost and low barrier ways to set up your own coffee business with little money is through your local farmer markets.

-Whether you are an amateur coffee roaster and wish to dip your hand in serving coffee from other coffee roasters or you want to be a multi-roaster re-seller, starting a small coffee business selling coffee, offering a steamy cup of java on weekend mornings at your local farmer’s markets can be an appealing and low cost way to start a small coffee business.
+Whether you are an amateur coffee roaster and wish to dip your hand in serving coffee from other coffee roasters or you want to be a multi-roaster retailer, starting a small coffee business selling coffee and offering a steamy cup of java on weekend mornings at your local farmer’s markets can be an appealing and low cost way to start a small coffee business.